-Typically, for DCVG surveys, you would "trigger" DCVG voltage recordings using the right-hand (positive) reference electrode and the left-hand (negative) reference electrode would be used to designate the location of survey flags.
+Typically, for DCVG surveys, you would "trigger" DCVG voltage recordings using the right-hand (positive) reference electrode and the lefthand reference electrode's push button switch would be used to designate the location of survey flags.
 For this case, your "Survey" selection for canes would be "Flag Read" as shown in the above screen.
-The other options can be viewed by tapping once on the pull-down list arrow in the Survey box.
+The other options can be viewed by tapping on the pull-down list arrow button in the Survey field.

-You can also use either cane button when recording voltages at D.C.P.'s (data collection points (devices)) to "accept" or "accept and save" a device reading, as opposed to tapping on the "accept" or the "save" buttons on the screen.
-For example, with the selection as indicated on the above screen, device readings would be recorded automatically by triggering either cane button, which is the accept and save option.
-If you prefer to tap buttons on the screen at devices, then select the "none" option in the D.C.P. box.
+You can also use either cane button when recording voltages at D.C.P.'s (data collection points (devices)) to "save" a device reading, as opposed to tapping on the "save" button on the device screen.
+For example, with the selection as indicated on the above screen, device readings would be recorded automatically by triggering either cane button, which is the "save" option.
+If you prefer to tap buttons on the screen at Devices, select the "none" option in the D.C.P. box.